krunch3r76/ProcessQueue/README.md

 or connects to an existing unix socket (multiply) that is already listening;
 fills the queue with the line by line output.

+This is useful when a separation of privileges is required on a local system, where another user is granted access to the unix pipe.
+It can also be useful to set up a program as a server and run it (and other copies) as clients to handle the simultaneous output differently according to each client's logic.
+However, UDPSocketQueue would be more practical and flexible when access control to information is not a concern.
+UnixSocketQueue is here as an alternative.

 ## as server
 ```bash
 $ python3 main.py # instantiates with whether_server=True #default